volfpe/obsidian-remember/README.md

 ## Usage

-Every flashcard is a Markdown note in your Remember folder.
-Use folders and subfolders to organize cards into decks and subdecks.
+Every flashcard is a Markdown note in your Remember folder (`Remember/` by default).
+Use subfolders to organize cards into decks and subdecks.

 Run **Remember: Open** (or click the button in the left toolbar).
 Then click **New card** to add a card or select a deck and start a review.